qubole/rubix/README.md

 ### Supported Engines and Cloud Stores

-- Presto: Amazon S3 is supported
+- Presto: Amazon S3
+- Spark: Amazon S3
-- Hadoop-1: Any engine using hadoop-1, e.g. Hive can utilize RubiX.
+- Hadoop-1: Any engine using hadoop-2, e.g. Hive can utilize RubiX.
 Amazon S3 is supported

 ###  How to use it